jcatrysse/jira2redmine_migration/README.md

    selects by first creating the parent list via the extended API and then calling `POST /depending_custom_fields.json` for the dependent child field.
-   Without the plugins it produces a detailed checklist that reflects the context-specific naming, project scope, tracker scope, and option lists derived during the transform so you can create the fields manually before acknowledging them with `--confirm-push`.
+   Without the plugins it produces a detailed checklist that reflects the project scope, tracker scope, and option lists derived during the transform so you can create the fields manually before acknowledging them with `--confirm-push`.

 > **Tip:** list-style Jira fields pull their options directly from the Jira
-> context metadata.
-If a context lacks options or a Jira project/issue type
+> create-metadata responses.
+If a project/issue type pairing lacks options or
 > cannot be mapped yet, the row is flagged for manual intervention with a
 > targeted note so you can fill in the missing pieces before rerunning the
 > transform.